• Skip to primary navigation

 • Baking Powder: the baking powder acts as a rising agent to make the donut airy.

-• Cinnamon, nutmeg, cloves, cardamom: these warm spices are important in adding an extra umph to the flavor of your donuts.
+• Cinnamon, nutmeg, cloves, cardamom: these warm spices are important in adding an extra umph to the flavor of your apple cider donuts.

 • Salt: salt balances out the sweetness of the sugar and spices